ecamp/ecamp-site/src/data/pages/tos.en.md

 Our [Code of Conduct](/en/code-of-conduct) applies throughout the application.

-The _eCamp Core Team_ reserves the right to remove from the application any content that contradicts the Terms of Use or the Code of Conduct.
+The _eCamp Core Team_ reserves the right to remove from the application any content that contradicts the Terms of Service or the Code of Conduct.
 However, this is done only with the intention of preserving the basic purpose of the _eCamp_ application.
 The _eCamp Core Team_ also reserves the right to temporarily suspend the activities of a user of the application by:

 * making the user content invisible,
 * deactivating the user's account